 Attendance Considerations for Remote Learning Plans

-Attendance Considerations for Remote Learning Plans(This information does not apply to computer- or internet-based community schools or community schools that operate a blended learning model.
+Attendance Considerations for Remote Learning Plans(This information does not apply to computer- or internet-based community schools or community schools that operate a blended education delivery model.
 These schools have their own separate requirements for monitoring and reporting attendance.)

 Foundational Actions for Gauging Attendance in Remote Learning